sixfeetup/2025_AIFD7_BattleOfTheBots/slides.md

 - Claude Code: Anthropic's CLI tool with advanced context awareness and precise refactoring capabilities
 - Cursor: Editor-integrated solution enabling real-time collaborative coding and debugging
 - Goose: Specialized in API development with strong documentation capabilities
-- Junie: JetBrain's new agentic assistant that is current in private beta
+- Junie: JetBrain's new agentic assistant embedded into their IDE tools
 - OpenAI Codex: OpenAI’s agentic coding suite with an open-source CLI and IDE extensions

  From basic code completion to full-fledged pair programmers in just one year